shengminp/LitE-SQL/README.md

 ## :rocket: Running LitE-SQL

 ### :mag: Schema Retriever
+The directory structure of schema retriever is as follow:
 ### :dart: SQL Generator
 The directory structure of SQL generator is as follow: